 Meaning

-In the quote “The year most of my high school friends and I got our driver’s permits, the coolest thing one could do was stand outside after school and twirl one’s car keys like a lifeguard whistle.
-That jingling sound meant freedom and power.,” the emphasis is on friendship.
-It highlights the thought that friendships grow through trust and support while implying that shared moments build loyalty.
+The message behind “The year most of my high school friends and I got our driver’s permits, the coolest thing one could do was stand outside after school and twirl one’s car keys like a lifeguard whistle.
+That jingling sound meant freedom and power.” revolves around friendship.
+It suggests that friendships grow through trust and support, making it relatable to many people's experiences.

 Theme